zacharysimon/developer-exercise/README.markdown

-Please complete following exercises, either ruby and(or) javascript.
+Please fork the repository, complete following exercises, either ruby and(or) javascript, and email us at developers@benchprep.com when you are finished.

 ## Javascript/Coffeescript